Schools, gyms, hospitals, locker rooms, daycare facilities, firehouses, the average home.

-Just a few of the places superbugs like MRSA (methicillin-resistant staphylycocous aureus) has been found lurking in significant quantities.
+Just a few of the places superbugs like MRSA (methicillin-resistant staphylococcus aureus) have been found lurking in significant quantities.
 What’s the big deal with MRSA?
 Perhaps you’ve heard of something called a STAPH infection.
 Well, MRSA is an antibiotic-resistant STAPH bug, which can lead to an antibiotic-resistant STAPH infection.
 Many of these are life-threatening.

 Superbugs truly are a silent killer.
 Not just because they’re on a microscopic scale and thus it’s easy to pick up an infection, but because a large number of people in the world don’t know they exist.
 If you asked a random person on the street, they probably have never heard of it.
 But they probably saw what Iggy Azalea last tweeted.